 - We are enrolled in the USDA's scrapie eradication program.

 - Illinois is a certified TB-free and brucellosis-free state.

 - Our goats have never had any type of abscess.

 - We do NOT give any drugs routinely, including dewormers.
-We follow the FAMACHA and "smart drenching" protocol for dealing with parasites.
+We follow the FAMACHA protocol for dealing with parasites.
 This means that we only use a dewormer when goats are exhibiting signs of anemia.
 Copper-oxide wire particles (also known as COWP or copper boluses) are our first choice for treatment.
 If that doesn't work, we will use a chemical dewormer.
 We have tried Hoegger's, Molly's, and Fir Meadow herbal dewormers, as well as diatomaceous earth in the past but found that they do not work very well for a goat that is already anemic.
-We are currently experimenting with diatomaceous earth and wormwood.
+We are currently experimenting with wormwood that we grow on the farm.

-- All kids are disbudded, and wethers are castrated before sale.
+- All kids are disbudded and tattooed, and wethers are castrated before sale.

 - Although we originally vaccinated all goats for CDT, we have changed our protocol and no longer do this.
 We stopped vaccinating our own goats after about three years, and in 2009, we stopped vaccinating kids we sell.
 Vaccines are simply against our personal philosophy, but if you want to vaccinate your goats, we will be happy to explain how it's done and where to buy the supplies, which cost $5 to $10 for vaccinating 1-20 goats.